-Rising student credit card debt and a tough economy are creating a unique scenario on college campuses.
+Rising debt from student credit cards and a tough economy are creating a unique scenario on college campuses.
 Students not only face mounting expenses, but they must also deal with new credit card legislation that could impact how they pay for those expenses.

 While we have heard from many consumer advocates on this topic, I thought it would be interesting to hear from someone within the industry itself (and also in the interest of fair and balanced reporting).
 To that end, I interviewed Anas Osman, Vice President of Acquisition at Discover Card.
-Anas offered five credit card tips for students heading back to campus.
+Anas offered five tips for students considering student credit card offers.

 What does Discover consider the top tips for managing student credit card debt?